awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithItems.md

 In DynamoDB, an *item* is a collection of attributes\.
 Each attribute has a name and a value\.
 An attribute value can be a scalar, a set, or a document type\.
 For more information, see [Amazon DynamoDB: How It Works](HowItWorks.md)\.

 DynamoDB provides four operations for basic create/read/update/delete \(CRUD\) functionality:
 + `PutItem` – create an item\.
 + `GetItem` – read an item\.
 + `UpdateItem` – update an item\.
 + `DeleteItem` – delete an item\.

 Each of these operations require you to specify the primary key of the item you want to work with\.
 For example, to read an item using `GetItem`, you must specify the partition key and sort key \(if applicable\) for that item\.

 In addition to the four basic CRUD operations, DynamoDB also provides the following:
 + `BatchGetItem` – read up to 100 items from one or more tables\.
 + `BatchWriteItem` – create or delete up to 25 items in one or more tables\.

 These batch operations combine multiple CRUD operations into a single request\.
 In addition, the batch operations read and write items in parallel to minimize response latencies\.

 This section describes how to use these operations and includes related topics, such as conditional updates and atomic counters\.
 This section also includes example code that uses the AWS SDKs\.
-For best practices, see [Best Practices for Items](GuidelinesForItems.md)\.

 ## Reading an Item<a name="WorkingWithItems.ReadingData"></a>